3 Philadelphia officers injured in shooting after dispute about video game, police say. Suspect dead

 PHILADELPHIA (AP) — Three Philadelphia police officers responding to a home where people were arguing about a video game were wounded in a shootout Wednesday evening, authorities said.

 Acting Police Commissioner John Stanford told reporters the suspect was killed.
-The officers were taken to an area hospital, where they were in stable condition.
+Two officers were shot in the leg and one in the hand, police said.
+All three were hospitalized in stable condition.

 Stanford said officers were dispatched to the residence shortly after 7 p.m.
 A 12-year-old boy said his father had shot his uncle following a dispute about a video game, FOX 29 reported.